PhonePe/nika/README.md

 ## Language Support

-Nika currently supports Java.
 Java is the only fully supported language today; support for other languages remains planned.